 VDH has defined a process by which an eligible health care provider may register to participate in the program.
 Becoming a COVID-19 Virginia Volunteer Vaccinator means:

 - You are or have been a qualified healthcare provider with an unencumbered VA DHP license in the past 20 years.

 - You have completed or will agree to complete the training necessary to administer a COVID-19 vaccination to citizens of the Commonwealth of Virginia.
 This training is a combination of virtual online training and a hands-on demonstration of the skills necessary to safely and effectively administer a COVID-19 vaccination.

 - You will register in the Virginia Volunteer Vaccinator Registry (VVVR).

 - Your eligibility requirements will be verified through VVVR.

 - You may be subject to additional training, skills testing, and a background investigation by agencies who request you to administer the COVID-19 vaccination.

 Virginia Medical Reserve Corps

-The Virginia Medical Reserve Corps (VA MRC) is the volunteer program of the Virginia Department of Health.
-The 22 local MRC units are comprised of teams of medical and public health professionals who, along with interested non-medical community members, volunteer their skills, expertise and time to respond to public health emergencies and address ongoing public health initiatives in their community.
+The Virginia Medical Reserve Corps (VA MRC) is Virginia Department of Health volunteer program.
+The 22 local MRC units are comprised of teams of medical and public health professionals who, along with interested non-medical community members, volunteer their skills, expertise and time to respond to public health emergencies and address ongoing public health initiatives in their communities.